ahatanar/TeamManagement/README.md

-git clone <repository URL>
+git clone git@github.com:ahatanar/TeamManagement.git
-Navigate to the main project directory: cd myproject
+Navigate to the main project directory: cd TeamManagement

-### 2. Install the required dependencies using pip:
+### 2. Install the virtual enviroment:

 pip install venv
-pip install django

 ### 3. Create a new virtual environment using the following command: